choyt/react-accessible-components/README.md

 * aria-sort

 # Custom Control Design Considerations
 * Can you get to the control via the keyboard?
-Refer to Providing Keyboard Focus
 * Can you use the control with the keyboard?
-Refer to Keyboard Navigation
 * Can you use the control with touch gestures?
-With assistive technology enabled?
+  * With assistive technology enabled?
-* Can you operate the control using the standard keys (Refer to ARIA Widget Design Patterns) and/or touch gestures for the control type?
+* Can you operate the control using the standard keys and/or touch gestures for the control type?
 * Can you easily see it when the control has focus?
-Refer to Visible Focus (WCAG2)
-* The control has a text label that is exposed as an accessible name in accessibility APIs
+* Does the control have a text label that is exposed as an accessible name in accessibility APIs?
-* The control has an appropriate role exposed in accessibility APIs
+* Does the control have an appropriate role exposed in accessibility APIs?
-* The control has any UI states and properties that it has exposed in accessibility APIs
+* Are the control's UI states and properties exposed in accessibility APIs?
-* The control label/description/icon is perceivable/usable for low vision users (Use a color contrast checker.)
+* Is the control's label/description/icon perceivable/usable for low vision users?
-* The control is perceivable/usable when High Contrast Mode is enabled (e.g. Windows HC mode)
+* Is the control perceivable/usable when High Contrast Mode is enabled?